 print('Request was successful!')

-HTML (HyperText Markup Language) is the standard markup language for creating web pages.
-It consists of nested elements represented by tags, such as <div>, <p>, <a>, etc. Each tag can have attributes and contain text, other tags, or both.
+Web pages consist of nested elements represented by tags, such as <div>, <p>, <a>, etc. Each tag can have attributes and contain text, other tags, or both.

 Most modern web browsers come with built-in developer tools that allow you to inspect the HTML structure of web pages.
 Here’s a step-by-step guide on how to use these tools: